 If you or your child has just recently decided to play the clarinet, now it is time for you to decide on whether to purchase a brand new instrument for the new beginner clarinet player in the house.
-You can also consider the rental option, which we cover in this article.

 Along with the decision of buying a clarinet, comes questions about which clarinet is best, how to tell the difference between a poor quality instrument and a high-quality instrument, and how much you are likely to pay.

 It is important to remember that, although it may seem tempting to purchase the cheapest clarinet you can find, you will be doing yourself or your child a favor by not going this route.

 Not only do poor quality instruments prevent you from really learning the instrument, but they also typically cost more money in the long term.
 Generally, with higher quality instruments comes a higher cost.
 However, there are routes you can take to avoid paying higher prices and still obtain a decent instrument.
 Also, when buying a higher quality clarinet model, it will still retain its value if you decide or need to sell it as a used clarinet after.